Overview

 • Cultural factors can also influence how individuals experience and express physical symptoms and health concerns.

-SSD is not the result of deliberate fabrication of symptoms.
+As a condition in which a person feels significantly distressed about physical symptoms and has experienced disruptive effects, somatic symptom disorder is not the result of deliberate fabrication of symptoms.
+It typically involves the manifestation of one or more physical symptoms accompanied by excessive thoughts, emotion, and anxiety surrounding them.
 The pain and other symptoms that individuals with SSD experience are real, even if medical tests can't find an underlying physical cause.
-In addition, individuals with SSD often have a higher-than-average number of medically unexplained symptoms.
-Having a medical condition does not preclude the possibility of also having SSD.
+In addition, individuals with somatic symptom disorder often have a higher-than-average number of medically unexplained symptoms.
+Having a medical condition does not preclude the possibility of also having somatic symptom disorder.
 Some individuals with SSD have a diagnosed or undiagnosed medical condition but could experience physical symptoms that are more severe than expected based on their medical condition alone.

 Treatments